Protonosgit/quima-setup/README.md

 # H1 quima-setup
-# P Quick ivrtual machine setup management
+ Quick ivrtual machine setup management

+ To run the script just paste this code into powershell:
+ ´´´print("hello")´´´